ochafik/typescript-empty-project/README.md

 - Optimized bundle creation with Rollup + Uglify
 - Immutable.js import to get you started with decent collections :-)
 - Inlines all .js into `build/index.html` when running `npm run build`

+What it does not do:

+- No Angular2 setup.
+It's not ready yet for `--strictNullChecks` and has its own command line tool anyway.
+- No React / Flux setup.
+Should be easy to use, though.